riichard/boolean-parser-js/README.md

 This function converts a boolean query to a 2 dimensional array with all possibilities.
 `(a AND (b OR c))` becomes `[[a, b],[a,c]]`.
+Whereas a, b and c represent words, forming a complex query pattern.

-This works recursively and generates an array of all possible combinations of a matching query.
+This function works recursively trough all brackets and generates an array of all possible combinations of a matching query.

 ## Philosophy
-The output is meant to be easily parsed to see if there are any matches.
+The output is meant to be easily parsed to check for matches.
-There are more efficient ways to match content to this query, though this is the one that is most easy to maintain and limits risk of side effects.
+There are more efficient ways to check matches to this query by only checking each term once, though this method is one that is easier to maintain and limits risk of side effects.
 Especially when considering recursively nested queries involving many brackets and AND/OR combinations.